wtsi-ssg/benchmarking/README.md

 4. For network specific benchmark (i.e. iperf), an iperf server will need to be set up and be running on an appropriate machine (documentation on https://iperf.fr/)

+5. All the benchmarks must be run as `root`.

 ### **Docker Image**

 #### Using a pre built docker image